lukaspodmelle/alpaca-generator/README.md

 # Alpaca Image Generator
-This project is a solution for a challenge from [DevProjects](https://www.codementor.io/projects).
+This project is a solution to a challenge from [DevProjects](https://www.codementor.io/projects).
 More details can be found [here](https://www.codementor.io/projects/web/alpaca-image-generator-website-ce2oc0eus8).

 **Built with HTML, CSS and JavaScript.**